Rewane Predicts Weaker Naira, Rising Debt, New Opportunities in Nigeria in 2026

 Legit.ng journalist Victor Enengedi has over a decade's experience covering energy, MSMEs, technology, banking and the economy.

-The Managing Director of Financial Derivatives Company, Mr Bismarck Rewane, has shared a cautious yet hopeful outlook for Nigeria’s economy in 2026.
+The managing director of Financial Derivatives Company, Mr Bismarck Rewane, has shared a cautious yet hopeful outlook for Nigeria’s economy in 2026.

-He said the year would bring moderate global growth, pressure on the naira, rising public debt, and new investment opportunities in important sectors.
+According to NAN, he said the year would bring moderate global growth, pressure on the naira, rising public debt, and new investment opportunities in important sectors.

 Read also